School for Studies in Art and Culture

 Prerequisite(s): B.A. or B.A.
 (Honours) in Art History or History and Theory of Architecture with third-year standing or higher and a CGPA of 9.00 or better in ARTH courses, and permission of the Discipline.

-Topics in Art in Canada
+Special Topics in Art in Canada

 Lectures or seminars three hours a week.

-Topics in Architecture in Canada
+Special Topics in Architecture in Canada

 Three hours of seminar per week, or the equivalent.

-Topics in Contemporary Chinese Art
+Special Topics in Contemporary Art

 Prerequisite(s): fourth-year standing in Art History or History and Theory of Architecture, or permission of the Discipline.